ABout

 Practices will be $35 and participation is not required, however, all team members should be enrolled in weekly lessons through Cantera or elsewhere.

-Show entry fees are not to exceed $45 a class and riders will only be eligible to participate in two classes max.
+Show entry fees are not to exceed $45 a class in the regular season and $60/class post season.
+Riders will only be eligible to participate in two classes max at each show.

 Show coaching fees will be $40 a day per student.